lolloj - Fotolia

 However, the more data generated by hospitals, the more risks they face.
 Under HIPAA rules, healthcare organizations must protect patient-related data from unauthorized users.
 The risk of data breaches resulting in financial and legal penalties puts pressure on IT to ensure that they stay alert when it comes to outside threats.

 Cyberattackers have been busy, as more organizations fall victim to healthcare ransomware attacks.
-Facilities like New Jersey Spine Center, Marin Healthcare District and Kansas Heart Hospital have had their names in the news because of attacks on their data.
+Facilities like Jersey Spine Center, Marin Healthcare District and Kansas Heart Hospital have had their names in the news because of attacks on their data.
 Most of the attacks were the result of a ransomware infection that encrypted a significant amount of data and held it hostage.
 After the incidents were reported, the facilities were subjected to public and federal scrutiny.
 These incidents probably will not be the last of their kind.
 Here are five reasons healthcare continues to be a major target for malware and ransomware attacks.

 Legacy systems are more vulnerable to attack.
 Attackers recognize that many software vendors whose applications are used within hospitals rely on other systems in order to operate.
 Whether they use a database engine or web servers from a third party, these back-end services typically don't receive frequent upgrades.
 EHR vendors can't retest or upgrade their applications every time a database, operating system or web server undergoes an upgrade.
 That means some of the underlying systems EHRs and other hospital applications require in order to run may be vulnerable if they're not receiving frequent upgrades and patches.
 Some systems may have known security holes that attackers can exploit to gain access to the internal systems.

 Hospital fears of financial penalties and ultimate exposure motivate cybercriminals to attack.
-With the news of the University of Massachusetts Amherst agreeing to settle potential HIPAA violations for $650,000, hospitals are recognizing the financial burden and seriousness that leaked data poses.
+With the news of the University of Massachusetts Amherst agreeing to settle potential HIPAA violations for $650,000, hospitals are the financial burden and seriousness that leaked data poses.
 The fear of stiff penalties gives criminals a sense that if they hold a hospital's data hostage, the hospital is more likely to comply with ransom demands, making health data a lucrative target.

 Healthcare data has monetary value on the black market.
 Not all healthcare ransomware attacks involve holding data for ransom.
 Some hackers target medical records and patient information that contain Social Security numbers, addresses and dates of birth to sell them underground.
 Other criminals can purchase data in bulk to open credit card accounts and perform other identity fraud.
 There have also been cases in which thieves used a patient's insurance information to get healthcare services, resulting in insurance companies getting billed for services not received by the actual beneficiaries.